 SCOTT AIR FORCE BASE, Ill. --

 Captain Eike Selle, an officer with the German Luftwaffe, came to Scott Air Force Base on June 1 through the Military Reserve Exchange Program (MREP).
 The purpose of this exchange is to show members of the military how different bases work in other countries such as America.
+Developing leaders and sharing experience were part of the overall goal for his time with the 932nd Airlift Wing.

 On June 12, 2019 Selle held a briefing here, to discuss his background including what the German military is like.
 He shared some comparisons and spoke about what he learned during his visit.